VipNooob/Data_Structures/README.md

 So you can imagine the queue like circular queue\.\
 ![image](https://user-images.githubusercontent.com/79082114/158005343-e75c9dda-f8d8-4c90-810d-a284e14f9cd0.png)\
 ***P.S.***\
-Also you need to prevent overflow of the queue and avoid the filling out the empty queue\
+Also you need to prevent overflow of the queue and avoid the getting data from the empty queue\
 **C++ implementation you can see in the files of repository!**
 ____